nitaytech/2026/_posts/2026-04-27-nlp-for-human-sciences.md

 One striking example of using NLP to simulate aspects of the brain is presented in <d-cite key="Tuckute2024DrivingAS"></d-cite>, where researchers examine whether language models such as GPT-2 XL can not only predict but also influence neural activity in the human language network, a set of interconnected brain regions that support speaking, listening, reading, and understanding language.

 The researchers recruited participants who underwent fMRI scans while reading 1,000 diverse sentences, then trained an encoding model by feeding GPT-2 XL sentence embeddings into a ridge regression system to predict neural activity.
 The model achieved a correlation of r = 0.38, demonstrating a clear alignment between its predictions and actual brain activity.
 In a second stage, the authors searched through roughly 1.8 million sentences to identify those predicted to maximally drive or suppress neural responses.
-When these sentences were presented to new participants in a held-out fMRI test, the predictions held: “high-response” sentences reliably produced stronger activation in the language network, while “low-response” sentences produced weaker activation.
+When these sentences were presented to new participants in a held-out fMRI test, the predictions held: "high-response" sentences reliably produced stronger activation in the language network, while "low-response" sentences produced weaker activation.
 In short, the study shows that NLP models can predict brain activity and even influence it.

 This line of research holds promise for the future, enabling simulations with NLP models instead of humans and overcoming traditional neuroscience limitations, such as invasive procedures, high costs, and limited access to specialized equipment.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/2025-04-28-nlp4science/brain1.png" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid path="assets/img/2026-04-27-nlp-for-human-sciences/brain1.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/2025-04-28-nlp4science/brain2.png" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid path="assets/img/2026-04-27-nlp-for-human-sciences/brain2.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">